The Archaeology of Ireland

 At the heart of a dramatic archaeological landscape, the enchanting lake of Lough Gur is surrounded by sites from every major period of human history in Ireland.
 Begin at the Lough Gur Heritage Centre, which lays out the area’s 6,000-year past.

 Not far is Grange Stone Circle, also known as The Lios, the largest standing stone circle in Ireland consisting of 113 standing monoliths.
-Due to its alignment with the sun on summer solstice, it is thought that the site had a ritual purpose.
+Due to its alignment with the sun during the summer solstice, it is thought the site had a ritual purpose.

 Day 8The Burren: Megalithic Tombs & Monuments